vutuanhai237/UC-VQA/README.md

-# Quantum Tomography Project
+# Quantum Tomography
-For research project

-Week 1, 2: example with one qubit
+- [x] Week 1, 2: Example with one qubit

-File: qtm_1qubit

-Week 3, 4: example with 3 qubits
+- [x] Week 3, 4: Example with n qubits

-File: qtm_nqubit

-Week 5:
+- [x] Week 5:

-- refactor and make this project as an library
+- Refactor and make this project as an library
-- create an arbitrary state and reconstruct it
+- Create an arbitrary state and reconstruct it

-Folder: qtm

-Week 6: create a checker to make sure that the initial state is generated randomly
+- [x] Week 6: Create a checker to make sure that the initial state is generated randomly

-Week 7: create general W state
+- [x] Week 7: Create general W state